 the result is stored in an object that won’t overflow because it’s

 bigger.
-We don’t get this treatment for int
+We don’t get this treatment for ints, however: an

 simple, and their representations are related.
 What about